aws/aws-sdk-java-v2/services-custom/s3-transfer-manager/README.md

 #### Download an S3 object to a local file and log the download’s progress with a TransferListener

 To download an object, you need to provide the destination file path and a GetObjectRequest specifying the source bucket and key.
+Same as upload, you can monitor the progress of the transfer by attaching a TransferListener.

 ```java
 S3TransferManager transferManager = S3TransferManager.create();